isotoma/isotoma.recipe.apache/README.rst

 sslkey
     The full pathname of the key for the ssl certificate auto-www
-    If true, the recipe will have a ServerAlias for www.${sitename}.
+    If true, the recipe will have a Redirect for www.${sitename}.
 If your sitename already has a www prefix, the alias will be sitename with the prefix trimmed. logdir
     Where to store apache logs (Default: /var/log/apache2) protected